-[Tweeters] Fwd: 3 Biologists Question Evidence in Sighting of
+[Tweeters] Re: 3 Biologists Question Evidence of IBWO (aka

 in case you cannot access the NY times here is the article and also